Andy Coughlin: Wrexham

 On 3 July 2012, he joined Welsh club Wrexham on trial, before signing a one-year deal on 23 July.
 Coughlin was involved in pre-season matches against Welsh Premier side's Aberystwyth Town and Bala Town as well as Kilmarnock and Coventry City.
 Coughlin made his debut for Wrexham in a 3–2 win against Stockport County at Edgeley Park on 10 October, this was due to first choice 'keeper Joslain Mayebi being away on international duty with Cameroon.
 Coughlin played his first home league match in a 4–2 defeat to Lincoln City at the Racecourse Ground.
 After a season as second choice and making just eight appearances, Coughlin extended his deal in the summer of 2013 meaning his contract would end at the end of the 2013/2014 season.
 In a season where he looked to challenge first team goalkeeper Joslain Mayebi, it took just two months, as a string of Mayebi mistakes handed Coughlin the number one spot, which he kept and played well, earning the praises of the Wrexham fans throughout the season.

 He subsequently joined Southport for the 2015–2016 season, before spending the 2016–17 season with Barrow.

 Airbus UK Broughton

 In the summer of 2017, Coughlin signed for Airbus UK Broughton in the Huws Gray Alliance, making twenty league appearances in his only season.
 In July 2018, Coughlin moved on to recently relegated Bangor City, before moving on to Colwyn Bay that September.
+He stayed at the club until May 2022.